The Mathematics of Knowledge Discovery Efficiency (KEDE)

 Example of a Human Knowledge Discovery Process

-In software development, unlike the gold coin, we can't precisely calculate the missing information H because the "number of boxes" n and their "size" pi are unknown.
-The process of knowledge discovery is like a black box, with questions that developers ask themselves or others being invisible and uncountable.
+In real life, unlike the gold coin, we can't precisely calculate the knowledge discovered H because the "number of boxes" n and their "size" pi are unknown.
+The process of knowledge discovery is like a black box, with questions that individuals ask themselves or others being invisible and uncountable.
 This uncertainty makes it impossible to apply Shannon's formula directly.

 To navigate this, we follow the scientific principle that emphasizes reliance on observable facts.
 We gauge the knowledge discovery process by measuring the tangible output, such as the code produced, as a proxy for the invisible questions asked.
 This approach allows us to estimate the average number of questions, or H, based on the quantity of code generated over time.